 American Language Culture and Communication: This class is designed to introduce international students to living in New York City.
 Activities get students out of the classroom and into the local community, where they learn about how to make the most of their time at NYU.
 Under the guidance of ALI faculty, student mentors and tutors provide expert local knowledge and help welcome the course participants into the NYU and New York communities.
 Scheduled on Fridays, this class is intended as a more interactive and somewhat less academic counterpoint to the other pieces of the ALI Summer Academy.
 (Fridays 11:00-2:00)

 ULC staff is typically hired for the full academic year (fall, spring).
-Applications are posted on our website and through CareerNet in mid-March, with select candidates invited for interviews through early May.
+Applications are posted on our website and through CareerNet, with select candidates invited for interviews.
 Hiring offers remain contingent upon schedules and successful completion of the current semester.
 Training activities are required – dates to be determined.

-A small number of students might also be hired in December/January to join us in the spring semester.
-Select candidates will be invited for interviews through early January.
+A small number of students are hired in December/January to join us in the spring semester.
+Select spring candidates will be invited for interviews through early January.

 Select candidates will be offered an interview.